 Jeff Carter, JD

-Jeff Carter became the executive director of Physicians for Social Responsibility on January 2, 2017.
-Jeff is an attorney and nonprofit executive with more than 16 years of experience in the nonprofit sector, including eight years of executive/CEO experience, primarily with membership organizations and associations.
-He is also a well-known national leader on adult education policy.
-Earlier in his career, Jeff was the director of Policy and Government Affairs for ProLiteracy and later the founding Director of Adult Education Initiatives at Digital Promise where he worked to support the development of new digital learning tools for low-skilled adults.
+Jeff Carter has served as the Executive Director of Physicians for Social Responsibility since January of 2017.
+Jeff is an attorney and nonprofit executive with over two decades of experience in the nonprofit sector.

+From 2015-16, Jeff served as the Executive Director of the National Adult Education Professional Development Consortium (NAEPDC) and the National Council of State Directors of Adult Education (NCSDAE)—two partner organizations, which, at the time, served together as the national association for U.S. state directors of adult education.
+Earlier in his career, Jeff was the Director of Policy and Government Affairs for ProLiteracy and later the founding Director of Adult Education Initiatives at Digital Promise, where he worked to support the development of new digital learning tools for low-skilled adults.

 He received his bachelor’s degree from Providence College and earned a law degree from Suffolk University Law School in Boston.